junszhao/oxfordccai/content/publication/conference-paper-2023-3/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: '12 Ways to Empower'
+  caption: 'Navigating the data avalanche'
   focal_point: ''
   preview_only: false